dashingshree6/Tic-Tac-Toe/Readme.md

 # Grid game

-    the goal, creating tiles with larger numbers.
+    , creating tiles with larger numbers.

 >### 3.Tic-tac-toe
 >Tic-Tac-Toe is about Os and Xs or noughts and crosses .
 The rule of the game is very simple.
 On a 3x3 grid, a player has to match 3 consecutive Os or Xs horizontally/vertically/diagonally.